lich0031/AIDE/README.md

 ### Train and evaluate
 - Please specify the configuration file.
-- For example, train the model on CHAOS with a batch size of 4 on GPU 0:
+- For example, train the comparison model on CHAOS with a batch size of 4 on GPU 0:

   python train_files/trainchaos_comparison_1case.py --model_name fuseunet --batch_size 4 --gpu_order 0 --repetition 1